 have been saved over the centuries among the billions who lived.
 There are

-more people alive today than any other time in human history, about as many as
+more people alive today than any other time in history.
+God intends to make the last

 generation special and unique, accomplishing the very thing He did in the

-changed the world, and it will happen again in the last days in much the same
+the Jews as a whole rejected the gospel, the remnant who believed changed the world, and it will happen again in the last days in much the same

 way.
 God’s people according to the flesh will come to a revelation of Jesus

-living in the world today than were in the first century is the degree of
+living in the world today than were in the first century is the

-last days to usher in a catch of fish greater than the first, also like
+last days to usher in a catch of fish greater than the first, like Samson who killed more of his enemies at

 his life.
 If the first generation was special and unique, then the last

 generation is too, but by a far greater magnitude.
+See

 (234a) Kingdom of God